From Images to Insights: Explainable Biodiversity Monitoring with Plain Language Habitat Explanations: Conclusion

 \begin{credits}

 The project on which this report is based was funded by the German Federal Ministry of Education and Research within the Research Initiative for the Conservation of Biodiversity (FEdA) under the funding code 16LW0682K.
-The responsibility for the content of this publication lies with the author. \end{credits}
+The responsibility for the content of this publication lies with the author.
+We thank the data publishers who made their datasets available through GBIF.org and whose contributions are listed on the respective download DOI pages. \end{credits}